thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 	bee list users

-You should now see your name in the list of users.
-Now, you can share files and secrets with that user.
+You should see your name in the list of users.
+You can now share secrets with that user.

 ## Step 5.
 Bundle a file for the other user
 To keep this first step simple, copy any file you wish into the same directory.
-We will refer to the file using a name of “testfile.txt”.
-You may change the name of your file so that the commands are exactly as provided below, or you may leave your file named whatever it is and just substitute the correct name in the commands you will be entering.
+We will refer to that file using a name of “testfile.txt”.
+You may change the name of your file to this, so that the commands exactly match what is as provided below.
+Or, you may leave your file named whatever it is and substitute the correct name in the commands you will be entering.

 To encrypt a file for another user, we use the **bundle** command.
-We supply the “**--to**” flag to tell Bumblebee who the receiving user is so that it knows which keys to use for encrypting the **bundle** header.
+We supply the “**--to**” flag to tell _BumbleBee_ who the receiving user is so that it knows which keys to use for encrypting the **bundle** header.

 	bee bundle --input-file testfile.txt --to <username>

-_**Note**: If you omit the “**--from**” flag, Bumblebee will use the default key pair identity as the sender.
-It is possible to have multiple local identities with Bumblebee, as well as multiple profiles, which provide a separate security contexts.
-However, we will not go into that functionality here.
+_**Note**: When you omit the “**--from**” flag, _BumbleBee_ will use the default key pair identity as the sender.
+It is possible to have multiple local identities with _BumbleBee_, as well as multiple profiles, which provide a separate security context.
+However, we will not go into that functionality yet.
-Just know that by omitting the “**--from**” flag, Bumblebee is signing the bundle using the key pair named “default”.
-You can refer to other docs for further info on multiple identities in the profile, as well as multiple profiles._
+Just know that by omitting the “**--from**” flag, _BumbleBee_ is signing the bundle using the key pair named “default”.
+We will demonstrate multiple identities and profiles later in this guide._

 That will have bundled **testfile.txt** into a new file, **testfile.bcomb**.

-_**Note**: The ***.bcomb** extension refers to the “_Bumblebee combined_” bundle format.
-We will not go into the concept of _bundle types_ for now.
+_**Note**: The ***.bcomb** extension refers to the “__BumbleBee_ combined_” bundle format.
+We will not go into the details of _bundle types_ for now.
 Just know that the _combined_ format means that the two parts of a bundle, the header and the payload, are contained in the same file (or stream).
-You can refer to other Bumblebee docs for an explanation of bundle formats._
+You can refer to other _BumbleBee_ docs for an explanation of bundle formats._

 Now, you can provide the bundled file to the other user.
-Keep in mind that only the user specified with the “**--to**” flag can decrypt the bundle, since they have corresponding private key to the public key in your user store.
+Keep in mind that only the user specified with the “**--to**” flag can decrypt the bundle, since they alone have the corresponding private key relating to the public key in your user store.
 Not even you can decrypt the new bundle.

-Of course, in this case, you are the other user.
-Otherwise, you could send this file using whatever mechanism you wish.
+In this case, you are the other user.
+Otherwise, you would send this file using whatever mechanism you wish.
 You could attach it to an email, Slack it to them, etc.

 ## Step 6.
 Decrypt a bundled file from another user
-For now, we will just decrypt the bundle using the same username, but the process is identical.
+For now, we will just decrypt the bundle using your user info, but the process is identical.

-We can decrypt the bundle to a few different target outputs.
+We can decrypt the bundle to a few different output targets.
 For now, we will decrypt the output to a file.

-If the input source of the bundle was a file, then Bumblebee will include the original file name in the bundle header.
-When decrypting that bundle to a file, Bumblebee will name the new, decrypted file with the same name as the original file.
+If the input source of the bundle is a file, then _BumbleBee_ will include the original file name in the bundle header.
+Then, when the other user decrypts the bundle to a file, _BumbleBee_ will attempt to name the new, decrypted file with the same name as the original file.

 To demonstrate this, rename the current **testfile.txt** to something like **testfile.original.txt**.

-Now, we use the ***open*** command to decrypt the bundle.
+Now, use the ***open*** command to decrypt the bundle.

-	bee open --input-file testfile.bcomb –from <username>
+	bee open --input-file testfile.bcomb –-from <username>

-_**Note**: Similar to the bundle command, in this case, if you omit the “**--to**” flag, Bumblebee will assume that the default key pair identity should be used as the receiving key pair.
+_**Note**: Similar to the bundle command, in this case, if you omit the “**--to**” flag, _BumbleBee_ will assume that the default key pair identity should be used as the receiving key pair.
 The receiver's private key is used to decrypt the bundle.
-Again, it is possible to have multiple local identities with Bumblebee, as well as multiple profiles, which are basically separate security contexts; but, we will not go into that functionality here.
-Just know that by omitting the “**--to**” flag, Bumblebee is decrypting the bundle using the local key pair named “***default***”.
-You can refer to other docs for further info on multiple identities in the profile, as well as multiple profiles._
+Again, it is possible to have multiple local identities with _BumbleBee_, as well as multiple profiles, which are basically separate security contexts; but, we will not go into that functionality yet.
+Just know that by omitting the “**--to**” flag, _BumbleBee_ is decrypting the bundle using the local key pair named “***default***”.
+We will demonstrate multiple identities and profiles later in this guide._

-The **--from** flag tells Bumblebee what signing keys to use to validate the sender’s identity.
-When you import the other user’s public keys, you import their signing public key as well.
-When opening a bundle, their public signing key is used to validate that they are the one who signed the bundle internally.
-Bee does the for you and is why you must supply a --from reference.
-If the user’s public key referenced by the “--from” flag does not validate correctly with the internally signed structures, then Bumblebee will output an error and will abort decrypting the bundle.
+The **--from** flag tells _BumbleBee_ which signing keys to use to validate the sender’s identity.
+When you imported the other user’s public keys, you imported both their cipher and signing keys.
+When opening a bundle, their signing key is used to validate that they are indeed the one who sent the bundle.

+_Bumblebee_ does this for you, so you must supply the **--from** reference.
+If the _bundle_'s signature does not match the **--from** user's identity, then _BumbleBee_ will output an error and will abort decrypting the bundle.

 You should now see a new file with the same name as the original file, **testfile.txt**.
-You can compare this file to the original file that is now named **testfile.original.txt** using whatever process or comparison command or tool that you want to use.
+You can compare this file to the original file that is now named **testfile.original.txt** using whatever process, comparison command, or tool that you wish.
 The two files should be identical.

 ## Share secrets that are not files
 It is possible to send secrets to users that are not stored in a file.
 There are a few ways to do this.